yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-quickstart/cloud-build-apps/cloud-ysql-node.md

 showAsideToc: true
 ---

 The following tutorial shows a small [Node.js application](https://github.com/yugabyte/yugabyte-simple-node-app) that connects to a YugabyteDB cluster using the [node-postgres module](../../../../reference/drivers/ysql-client-drivers/#node-postgres) and performs basic SQL operations.
-Use the application as a template to get started with Yugabyte Cloud in Node.js.
+Use the application as a template to get started with YugabyteDB Managed in Node.js.

 ## Prerequisites

 In addition to the latest version of [Node.js](https://nodejs.org/en/download/), this tutorial requires the following.

-### Yugabyte Cloud
+### YugabyteDB Managed

-- You have a cluster deployed in Yugabyte Cloud.
+- You have a cluster deployed in YugabyteDB Managed.
 To get started, use the [Quick start](../../).
 - You downloaded the cluster CA certificate.
 Refer to [Download your cluster certificate](../../../cloud-secure-clusters/cloud-authentication/#download-your-cluster-certificate).
 - You have added your computer to the cluster IP allow list.
 Refer to [Assign IP Allow Lists](../../../cloud-secure-clusters/add-connections/).